PauFusco/Lab2_Networks/README.md

 # Lab2_Networks
+A project in which I built a Chat lobby in Unity using the UDP and TCP protocols.

 ## Problems I had
 I had some issues making TCP work.
 In class it works properly (without the bonus, just TODOs) but when I try to debug with my machine at home it doesn't work as intended.
 For this reason I made only the UDP part of the activity, with all the bonuses.